How to Use this Website

 Watch this one-hour video from Draw The Lines PA discussing what issues matter to you, how Americans choose their representatives, the decennial census, apportionment and redistricting, approaches to and impacts of gerrymandering, and how to make a map.

-Watch the TEDx talk, Redistricting of the people, by the people, and for the people from April of 2019.
+Watch the TEDx talk, Redistricting of the people, by the people, and for the people from April 2019.

 Learn about the importance of geospatial technology and GIS to the redistricting process.
 Explore the approach Thomas Hofeller took to drawing electoral districts.